ziocampo/ngx-perfect-layout/README.md

 ### Support for your own themes or for the standard ones

-It supports standard Angular themes (Indigo Pink etc.) as well as custom ones you can craft manually or at [Material Theme Generator](https://materialtheme.arcsine.dev/)
+NgxPerfectLayout supports standard Angular themes (Indigo Pink etc.) as well as custom ones you can craft manually or at [Material Theme Generator](https://materialtheme.arcsine.dev/)

-To provide a list of custom themes declare a list of Theme objects:
+To provide a list of custom themes just import them as usual in your ```styles.scss``` and declare a list of ```Theme``` objects:

 ```typescript
 import { Theme } from '@ziocampo/ngx-perfect-layout';